Managing MySQL/MariaDB Databases with phpMyAdmin in ServBay

 Note that servbay.host

-Logging in to phpMyAdmin
+Logging Into phpMyAdmin

-- Open your browser: Visit the phpMyAdmin URL
+- Open your browser: Visit phpMyAdmin at

 https://servbay.host/phpmyadmin